 How Interactive Is Your Content? – Are people sharing and commenting and liking your content?
 Google needs to get signals from users regarding which content they like, and don’t like.
 High-quality content tends to engage users, which often results in more sharing and liking.
 You might consider boosting Facebook posts to help increase user engagement.
 Additionally, leverage email marketing as a way to increase content engagement.

 How Engaging Are Your Images? – In October 2020, Google sent out an email to site owners through Google Search Console with the suggestion that they produce “high quality, compelling images” that are at least 1200 pixels wide (or larger).
 For sites with visual content smaller than 1200px wide eligible for presentation in Google Discover, their images will only appear in thumbnail mode if they do not make this change.
 Site owners interested in enabling larger image previews need to add the “max image preview” robots meta tag to their header coding.

 Here’s a Google Discover Infographic that’s easy to remember.

 Some site owners jump to the conclusion that Discover is the highway fast track to getting into Google News.
 At first glance, this seems like a reasonable conclusion.
 At second glance, it feels like fake news.

 The answer is somewhere in between.

-The verbiage leads many to believe that if they are getting Google Discover traffic, they are eligible for Google News.
-Although the verbiage seems to imply such, the fact is, there is no supporting evidence of this connection.
-In fact, we’ve known a number of sites experiencing Google Discover traffic that got denied by Google News.
+The verbiage leads many to believe that if they are getting Discover traffic, they are eligible for Google News.
+Although this seems to imply such, the fact is, there is no supporting evidence of this connection.
+In fact, we’ve known a number of sites experiencing Discover traffic that got denied by Google News.

 So we aren’t sure what to make of things.
 Maybe it’s best to view Google Discover as a step towards Google News, rather than a confirmation.